-Endangered species; Partnerships; Recovered; Work of the Service; Policies;
+Endangered and/or threatened; Partnerships; Recovered; Work of the Service; Policies;

 Section 10 of the Endangered Species Act (ESA) is designed to regulate a wide range of activities that affect endangered and threatened plants and animals and the habitats upon which they depend.
 Unless specifically allowed by permit, the ESA...